MicrosoftDocs/quantum-docs/articles/includes/quickstart-qio-include-toshiba-portal.md

 To complete this tutorial, you need

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
-- An Azure Quantum workspace with the **Toshiba** provider enabled.
+- An Azure Quantum workspace with the **Toshiba SQBM+** provider enabled.
 For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

 ## Create a new Notebook in your workspace